 85/15 is not black and white.
 It consists of many gray areas.
 We encourage you to stay in close contact with your regional support team.
 They are happy to answer any questions that you may have.

-I want to take this time to thank all of you for the hard work that you do and serving the students and families in your community.
+I want to take this time to thank all of you, for the hard work that you do in serving the students and families in your community.
 We appreciate you.

 This video is one of five videos providing information regarding program requirements and expectations.
-Other Expanded Learning in California topics that you can access include Grants 101, The Quality Standards for Expanded Learning, Continuous Quality Improvement, and Federal Program Monitoring.
+Other Expanded Learning in California topics that you can access include, Grants 101, the Quality Standards for Expanded Learning, Continuous Quality Improvement, and Federal Program Monitoring.
 Thank you for watching.
 This video has been brought to you by the CDE Expanded Learning Division and the California AfterSchool Network.
-We would like to give a special thank you to the schools and regional professionals for their assistance in the creation of these videos.